AMID Logo

 1. Ensure that all your shipping goods are properly packed.

-If you are not in the U.S. and order goods from a U.S. seller, then at the time of dealing with the U.S. seller, ensure that they will properly pack your goods for international transportation overseas.
-Then clarify with the U.S. seller easer they offer delivery orders within the USA or not.
+If you are not in the U.S. and order goods from a U.S. seller, then when dealing with the U.S. seller, ensure they properly pack your goods for international transportation overseas.
+Then clarify with the U.S. seller whether they offer delivery orders within the USA.

 Stay away from shipping from the USA any prohibited commodity.
 If you are unsure about the legality of shipping goods, double-check it with the U.S. and your destination country officials.

-2. If you requested a pickup, then be prepared to meet the pickup driver.
-If necessary, be ready to provide help in loading your cargo into the pickup truck.
+2. If you requested a pickup, be prepared to meet the driver.
+If necessary, be ready to help load your cargo into the pickup truck.

 If you need to collect your order for overseas shipping at your business location, select a pickup option in our online freight calculator.